Clear casing made through transparent plastic molding, offering excellent visibility and precision for electronic enclosures.

 13. Short Shots:

-A short shot occurs when the mold cavity is not completely filled, resulting in incomplete parts.
+A short shot occurs in the clear plastic part when the mold cavity is not completely filled, resulting in incomplete parts.
 This is often due to insufficient material, low injection pressure, or blocked gates.

 Solution: